-The Secretary, under the bylaws of the Association, shall be the Chief Executive Officer.
+The Secretary, under the bylaws of the Association, shall be the Chief Executive Officer or such other person as designated by the Board.
 He/she is a non-voting member of the Executive Committee and the Board of Directors.
 The Secretary shall be responsible for all official records of the Association.